allenai/gpv2/README.md

 # Webly Supervised Concept Expansion for General Purpose Vision Models
 This is the codebase for [GPV 2](https://prior.allenai.org/projects/gpv2) from our paper [Webly Supervised Concept Expansion for General Purpose Vision Models](http://arxiv.org/abs/2202.02317).
-Code for the web data is in a [separate repo](https://prior.allenai.org/projects/gpv2).
+Code for the web 10k dataset is in a [separate repo](https://prior.allenai.org/projects/gpv2).

 # Installation
 ## Code